Summary: I think I can make a "Home run" point here, but it will take a full count to get there...

 φημη (pheme, meaning "fame," 4:14) The word for "news" is "pheme" or perhaps better in English "fama."
 This is the root of our word fame.
 Jesus is famous!

 δυναμις ("dynamis" meaning "power") and εδιδασεν (from διδασκω, meaning "teach", 4:15): Luke tells us that Jesus began to teach; what I want to draw attention to is that the POWER of the Spirit is fueling Jesus' teaching ministry.
 One cannot truly separate the teaching of the faith -- the ministry of the Word, from the Spirit.
 This is good theology -- the Spirit enables the teaching and proclaiming of the Word.
 (Lutheran theology heavily focuses on the proclamation of the Word.
 Unfortunately, it often leaves it implicit rather than explicit that the Spirit drives proclamation.
-But here Luke focuses on the POWER of the Spirit. δυναμις (power)comes into English as dynamic or dynamite.
+But here Luke focuses on the POWER of the Spirit. δυναμις (power) comes into English as dynamic or dynamite.
 Is our teaching dynamic and dynamite?
 A teaching ministry should be fueled by the Spirit and provide power for the rest of the ministry.

 Digging into 4:18-19 vs Isaiah 61:1-2

-A quick comparison show that Jesus is not reading right from the Septuagint or the Hebrew.
+A quick comparison shows that Jesus is not reading right from the Septuagint or the Hebrew.
 Here is a literal translation, in each case I have underlined what is different in each version, not due to any linguistically subtle changes.

 Luke 4:18-19 (Greek)